ecssiah/libgdx-and-jruby/README.md

     /libs/gdx-natives.jar
     /libs/gdx-tools.jar

 We need a simple Ruby script to test the setup.
-Add 'src/TestGame.rb'.
+Add TestGame.rb to '/src'.

     require 'src/util/Initializer'